Black Lives Matter mural outside Trump Tower vandalized three times in one week - KVIA

 New York City’s mural, similar to the one commissioned by Washington, DC, Mayor Muriel Bowser, was painted on Fifth Avenue in front of Trump Tower earlier this month.
 The building is home to the Trump Organization’s headquarters.

-President Donald Trump called the words “Black Lives Matter” a “symbol of hate” and sharply criticized New York Mayor Bill de Blasio for “denigrating” the area in front of Trump Tower.
+President Donald Trump called the words “Black Lives Matter” a “symbol of hate” and sharply criticized de Blasio for “denigrating” the area in front of Trump Tower.

 Comments